Chestnut45/theseus/BUILD_INSTRUCTIONS.md

 4) Ctrl+Shift+P then type/choose CMake: Build
 5) Hit F5 to run in debugger if all compiled well
 6) You may need to choose your build target (theseus) from the dropdown the first time
-7) If you see errors about including "GL/glu.h", you may also need libglu1 development libraries (apt-get install libglu1-mesa libglu1-mesa-dev)
+7) If you get include errors for "GL/glu.h", you may also need libglu1 development libraries (apt-get install libglu1-mesa libglu1-mesa-dev)